osu-eesc/cms-docs/user-guide/docs/content-types/event.md

 ## What Is an Event

 An event that a visitor to the website could attend.
-This does NOT office closures, these should be announcements instead.
+This does NOT include office closures, these should be announcements instead.

 ## Why Create Events

   - Showcase and track the amount of on-the-ground programming that you do.
   - Expand your outreach to local and new audiences about your events.
   - Have a place to direct people for learning more and registering for the event.
-  - Can enter once and have it fed to the OSU calendar (and [Forestry Extension page](http://extensionweb.forestry.oregonstate.edu/) if relevant).
+  - Can enter once and have it fed to the OSU calendar (and others, such as the [Forestry Extension page](http://extensionweb.forestry.oregonstate.edu/), if relevant).
   - Be able to send specific events to interested people through future digital strategy.
   - Find out which events are most viewed and by what audiences through analytics.